3lvis/Networking/README.md

 ![Networking](https://raw.githubusercontent.com/3lvis/Networking/1702d0e4575947ad12583b8f94a5ba1953804efc/.github/cover-v3.png)

-**Networking** was born out of the necessity of having a simple networking library that doesn't have crazy programming abstractions or uses the latest reactive programming techniques, but just a plain, simple and convenient wrapper around `NSURLSession` that supports common needs such as faking requests and caching images out of the box.
-A library that is small enough to read in one go but useful enough to include in any project.
-That's how **Networking** came to life, a fully tested library for iOS, tvOS, watchOS and OS X that will always be there for you.
+**Networking** was born out of the necessity of having a networking library that has a straightforward API that supports faking requests and caching images out of the box.

-- Super friendly API
+- Friendly API
 - Singleton free
 - No external dependencies
-- Optimized for unit testing
 - Minimal implementation
+- Fully unit tested
 - Simple request cancellation
 - Fake requests easily (mocking/stubbing)
-- Runs synchronously in automatic testing environments (less XCTestExpectations)
+- Flexible caching
-- Image downloading and caching
+- Image downloading
-- Free

 ## Table of Contents